BlockstreamResearch/bip-frost-dkg/README.md

 TODO: the functions `secret_share_shard` and `vss_verify` from the irtf spec are a bit clunky to use for us...

+TODO: rewrite using our own group operations, add comment saying something like "this is roughly the same as IRTF ..."
 ```python
 # Copied from draft-irtf-cfrg-frost-15
 def polynomial_evaluate(x, coeffs):